-Baker wins £80,000 after poor working conditions cause damage to back
+Baker wins £80,000 in compensation after poor working conditions cause permanent damage to his back

 Following an intense shift, Mr Jones began to feel a severe pain in his back and down into his legs.
 After reporting his symptoms, he went to his GP who signed him off of work due to his injuries.